Parliament House, Dublin: Plans for the new building

 The design of this building, one of two purpose-built Irish parliamentary buildings (along with Parliament Buildings, Stormont), was entrusted to an architect, Edward Lovett Pearce, who was a member of parliament and a protégé of the Speaker of the House of Commons, William Conolly of Castletown House.
+He won the competition to design the building beating, among others, established surveyor and architect Thomas Burgh.

-During construction, Parliament moved into the Blue Coat Hospital on Dublin's Northside.
-The foundation stone for the new building was laid on 3February 1729 by Thomas Wyndham, 1st Baron Wyndham, the Lord Chancellor of Ireland.
+During construction, Parliament moved into the Blue Coat Hospital on Dublin's northside for a period.